aws-samples/sample-amazon-nova-reasoning-eval/README.md

 ## Key Findings

-1. **Nova Lite 2.0 is the Clear Winner**: With a 9.42/10 score (95% CI: [9.28, 9.57]) and exceptional consistency (94.45/100, CV: 5.55%), Nova Lite 2.0 outperforms all other models across both quality and reliability metrics.
+1. **Nova 2 Lite is the Clear Winner**: With a 9.42/10 score (95% CI: [9.28, 9.57]) and exceptional consistency (94.45/100, CV: 5.55%), Nova Lite 2.0 outperforms all other models across both quality and reliability metrics.
 The non-overlapping confidence intervals confirm statistically significant superiority.

-2. **Consistency Matters as Much as Quality**: Nova Lite 2.0's low coefficient of variation (5.55%) indicates reliable performance across diverse scenarios.
+2. **Consistency Matters as Much as Quality**: The low coefficient of variation (5.55%) of Nova 2 Lite indicates reliable performance across diverse scenarios.
 In contrast, Nova Premier has much lower consistency (62.96/100) and high CV (37.04%), making it less predictable for production use.
 The CV-based consistency metric provides an intuitive 0-100 scale for reliability assessment.

 3. **Statistical Significance Confirmed**: The 95% confidence intervals demonstrate clear performance separation:
-   - Nova Lite 2.0: [9.28, 9.57] - No overlap with any other model
+   - Nova 2 Lite: [9.28, 9.57] - No overlap with any other model
    - Nova Lite 1.0: [8.48, 8.82] - Significantly better than Micro and Premier
    - Nova Pro: [8.30, 8.76] - Significantly better than Micro and Premier
    - Nova Micro: [7.08, 8.32] - Wide CI indicates high variability
    - Nova Premier: [6.41, 7.91] - Widest CI reflects content filtering impact

-4. **Model Size ≠ Performance**: Nova Lite 2.0 outperforms the larger Nova Pro (8.53/10) and flagship Nova Premier (7.16/10), demonstrating that architectural improvements and training methodology matter more than raw parameter count.
+4. **Model Size ≠ Performance**: Nova 2 Lite outperforms the larger Nova Pro (8.53/10) and flagship Nova Premier (7.16/10), demonstrating that architectural improvements and training methodology matter more than raw parameter count.

 5. **Content Filtering Impact**: Nova Premier's lower scores and highest CV (37.04%) are partially due to content filtering, not poor reasoning.
 This reflects conservative guardrails designed for enterprise compliance.